promises-es6/promises-es6/README.md

 regarded as a definitive claim of what the ES6 standard requires.

 These tests also do **NOT** supersede the promises-aplus tests.
-These tests are orthogonal to promises-aplus/pormises-tests.
-For best results, run both sets of tests.
-This is done by default by the included test case `test/tests/zz_aplus_suite`.
+These tests are orthogonal to promises-aplus/promises-tests.
+You should run both sets of tests.

 ## How To Run

-The tests run in a Node.js environment.
+The tests run in a Node.js environment or in the browser.

 ### Adapters